Baakwa/LP2_ML_Project/README.md

 Out of a total of 2000 customers, the model was able to predict that 436 customers churned while 1564 cutomers did not churn.

+# Recommendation
+From the insights above, vodafone should engage these 436 customers who churned to increase their revenue for the upcoming years.

 # Links
 Find below links to visualization of analysis using Tableau and also an article published on medium